 It’s an exciting update and it’s one that Mac users should have their eyes on as we push deeper into July.

 macOS Big Sur 11.5 Release Date

-Apple’s hasn’t confirmed the macOS Big Sur 11.3 release date and we expect the software to stay in testing for awhile longer.
-The company is currently sitting on its second beta.
+The company hasn’t confirmed a specific macOS Big Sur 11.5 release date and it will likely stay in testing for awhile.
+Apple is currently on its third beta.

-With the macOS Big Sur 11.3 release date on the horizon, it’s time to start thinking about its arrival.
-In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Macs.
+With the macOS Big Sur 11.5 release date on the horizon, it’s time to start thinking about its arrival.
+In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Mac.

 - Prepare for the macOS Big Sur 11.5 Release Date

 - Get Familiar with macOS Big Sur 11.5